-5.14 It is the role of the local planning authority to plan for land uses that are appropriate in the light of all the relevant circumstances, including known or suspected contamination, and to determine applications, including applying and enforcing any necessary conditions.
+- 5.16 It is the role of the local planning authority to plan for land uses that are appropriate in the light of all the relevant circumstances, including known or suspected contamination.
+When determining planning applications for development on land that may be affected by contamination, the local planning authority will consider whether any conditions are required to make the development acceptable.
 Such conditions may require that land is remediated in the course of development to an appropriate standard, taking account of its intended use, and that, if necessary, it is properly maintained thereafter.

+- 5.17 A precautionary approach should be taken when considering applications in relation to any land affected by contamination.
+This includes land subject to or in proximity to previous industrial uses and also where uses are being proposed that are particularly sensitive to contamination, including (but not limited to):

+- All residential developments

+- Allotments

+- Schools

+- Children's nurseries/day care centres

+- Hospitals

+- Playing areas and parks

+- 5.18 The council's guidance document on development and contaminated land37 lists a number of high and very high-risk potential sources of contamination.